dirkpetersen/froster/README.md

 ## Problem

-This problem may have already been addressed many times, but I've yet to find an easy, open-source solution for large-scale archiving intended to free up disk space on a primary storage system.
+We have yet to find an easy to use, open-source solution for large-scale archiving intended to free up disk space on a primary storage system.
 Researchers, who may have hundreds of terabytes or even petabytes of data, need to decide what to archive and where to archive it.
 Archiving processes can stretch on for days and are susceptible to failure.
 These processes must be able to resume automatically until completion, and need to be validated (for instance, through a checksum comparison with the source).
-Additionally, it's crucial to maintain some metadata regarding when the archiving occurred, where the data was transferred to, and the original location of the data.
+Additionally, it's crucial to maintain some metadata regarding when the archiving occurred, where the data was transferred to, and the original location of the data to be able to restore it quickly.
 A specific issue with AWS Glacier is its current implementation as a backend to S3.
-Only the Glacier features that S3 does not support necessitate the use of a special Glacier API.
+Only the Glacier features that S3 does not support require the use of a special Glacier API.
 This fact is often not well documented in how-to guides.

 ### Motivation

 There were three motivations behind the creation of `Froster`:

 - We were working with researchers to optimize their archiving processes.
 In doing so, we wanted to understand user workflows and identify the essential metadata to be captured.
 Thanks to Froster's compact codebase, it can be easily adapted to various needs.
 Metadata could potentially be captured through an additional web interface.
 However, a web system often requires IT support and an extra layer of authentication.
 It might be simpler to gather such information through a [Textual TUI interface](https://www.textualize.io/projects/).
 A first [demo of this option is here](#nih-life-sciences-metadata).
-The insights gained through working with `Froster` will likely guide the development or acquisition of more robust tools in the future.
+The insights gained through working with `Froster` will likely guide the development or acquisition of more advanced tools in the future.

 - HPC users often find AWS Glacier inaccessible or complex and have a preception that it is expensive because of Egress fees.
 This is despite evidence that most data for most research users has not been touched in years.
 It seems that it is very difficult to build an on premises archive solution with a lower TCO than AWS Glacier or similar offerings from other cloud providers such as IDrive E2